hwc2021/GSAT/README.md

 Detailed usage information for each command could be found by using the command without any option.

+## Guidelines for usage

+These instructions will be refined and expanded in future updates.

 ## Examples for using pipelines

 All pipeline commands can be easily applied with a specified configure file, which provides all necessary params to the pipelines of GSAT.
 The detailed params for each pipeline can be found in the example configure file `example.conf`.
 Notably, each pipeline reads only valid options from the configure file, i.e., params for different pipelines can be either put together in a single configure file or put in different files.